notkoen/Zombie-Escape-Configs/README.md

 ## Special Shoutout

-- [Memories](https://steamcommunity.com/profiles/76561197995817113) who taught me entwatch and stripper configs originally
+- [Memories](https://steamcommunity.com/profiles/76561197995817113) who taught me how to make entwatch and stripper configs
 - [RynerTheWolf](https://steamcommunity.com/id/2132423) who gave me a lot of support and motivation, as well as advice regarding maps and configs.

 This repository is a culmination of their teaching and support, as well as several other people who've helped a lot.
 If you guys read this, thank you for all the help and support you gave me.
 I appreciate it.